Kong/docs.konghq.com/src/gateway/kong-enterprise/analytics/metrics.md

 Health metrics are tracked for each node in a cluster as well as for the cluster as a whole.
-In Kong, a node is a running process with a unique identifier, configuration, cache layout, and connections to both Kong’s datastores and the upstream APIs it proxies.
+In Kong, a node is a running process with a unique identifier, configuration, cache layout, and connections to both Kong’s data stores and the upstream APIs it proxies.
 Note that node identifiers are unique to the process, and not to the host on which the process runs.
 In other words, each Kong restart results in a new node, and therefore a new node ID.